Advocating For Systemic Change

 Submit opinions and official commentary to regulators about the importance of considering environmental data as a material piece of company information.

-Collaborate with individuals with expertise such as our TAI Advisory Board: Katherine Collins (Emerita), Frank E. Loy, George Serafeim, Margot Lee Shetterly, Ellen Stofan PhD, Susan Tolson, and David Yeh.
+Collaborate with individuals with expertise such as our TAI Advisory Board: Amy Dine, Frank E. Loy, George Serafeim, Margot Lee Shetterly, David Yeh, Katherine Collins (Emerita) Ellen Stofan PhD (Emerita), and Susan Tolson (Emerita).

 Partner with organizations for ideas, research, and amplifying our campaign for Environmental Productivity™ such as: World Resources Institute, The Nature Conservancy, Environmental Defense Fund, World Wildlife Fund, Center for Climate and Energy Studies, CERES and part of their Investor Network, USSIF, 1% for the Planet, Columbia University Earth Institute, Yale Initiative on Sustainable Finance, CDP (formerly the Carbon Disclosure Project) as an Investor Member, the Sustainability Accounting Standards Board (SASB) as an Alliance Member, Signatory of the Principles for Responsible Investing (PRI) and member of the CFAP/PRI Integration Working Group.